BHSPitMonkey/ninjam-js/README.md

 Ninjam JS is still a work in progress.
-The current code is capable of connecting to servers, sending and receiving chat messages (including votes), and listening to audio channels from other users.
-Recording and uploading of audio is coming soon.
+The current code is capable of connecting to servers, sending and receiving chat messages (including votes), listening to audio channels from other users, and transmitting audio.

 ## Get the Alpha

 You can install a work-in-progress build using Chrome, Chromium, or Chrome OS by going here:

 https://chrome.google.com/webstore/detail/ninjam-js/hgcicpalplclhnoephgjpmoknnnmdfje